kivikakk/hdx/README.rst

   A list of nextpnr_ architectures to build support for.
 Valid items are ``"generic"``, ``"ice40"`` and ``"ecp5"``.
 At least one must be specified.

-More configurability is available but not yet exposed -- see `<nix/hdx-config.nix>`_.
-I'm not really sure what's idiomatic yet.
+More configurability is available, but not yet exposed -- I'm not really sure what's idiomatic yet.
+See `<nix/hdx-config.nix>`_:

++ Any of the packages included can be disabled.

++ If Yosys isn't built, Amaranth's built-in Yosys will be used instead.